6hYsteria9/dwl-everforest-0.7/README.md

 - wayland-protocols (compile-time only)
 - pkg-config (compile-time only)

-dwl has the following additional dependencies if XWayland support is enabled:
+Also you need these dependencies because XWayland support is enabled:
 - libxcb
 - libxcb-wm
 - wlroots0.18 (compiled with X11 support)
 - Xwayland (runtime only)

-To enable XWayland, you should uncomment its flags in `config.mk`.